 Sacred Journey Peru: 17 Days

-This Intentional journey has been curated as an invitation to remember home, wholeness, and acceptance of all parts and pieces of the self.
-Our 17-day adventure begins in the Amazon jungle to sit in ceremonies with the sacred and revered plant medicine, Ayahuasca.
-In this intimate group setting, we cultivate belonging and a safe space for exploration of our internal and external environments.
+This journey has been curated as an invitation to experience growth, healing, expansion, and connection in one of the most fascinating and beautiful countries on the planet.
+Peru offers so many landscapes and traditions, and there is unique wisdom that permeates through the people and plants.
+Our 17-day adventure begins in the Amazon jungle to sit in 4 ceremonies with the sacred and revered plant medicine, Ayahuasca.
+In this intimate group setting, we cultivate belonging and a safe space for the exploration of our internal worlds, while being supported by Shamans and facilitators at an off-the-grid retreat center.

-The healing that is possible in one week of sitting with Ayahuasca is truly transformational and has profound effects on each individual.
-The intelligence of the medicine will allow for much letting go of that which isn’t serving you, and provide guidance in the greatest questions you are pondering.
-It’s a magical experience and provides greater space for your authentic self to emerge.
+The healing that is possible in one week of sitting with Ayahuasca is truly transformational and has profound effects on each person that is often beyond words or description.
+The intelligence of this medicine operates in a manner that allows for a deep letting go of trauma or mental cloudiness that is not serving us.
+It provides guidance and clarity with the greatest questions we are pondering.
+Ayahuasca is a magical experience that provides cleansing, and an internal blossoming for our authentic selves to emerge.

-In this process, you are supported by two brilliant, compassionate, and heart-centered women Cheyenne Felker and Amy Webber, who have each had transformational experiences with the medicine dating back to 2016 when they traveled to the Amazon together.
+In this process, you are supported by two brilliant, compassionate, and heart-centered women, Cheyenne Felker and Amy Webber, who will be your courageous leaders.
+They have each had transformational experiences sitting with the medicine dating back to 2016 when they traveled to the Amazon together.
 The growth they have each experienced since that time is now a gift they wish to share.

 Day 1-2 (Lima & Iquitos)